your-ko/link-validator/README.md

 Use LV_LOG_LEVEL=debug temporarily to investigate flakiness (rate‑limits, redirects, etc.).

 Tip: keep the image pinned to a tag (e.g., 0.18.0) rather than latest to avoid surprise changes.

+The used docker image size is approximately 10Mb

 ## Configuration